Efficient cavity-assisted storage of photonic qubits in a solid-state quantum memory: Results

 Finally, we show that our fixed-storage-time quantum memory can efficiently and faithfully store photonic quantum bits.
 To this aim, we generate, store, retrieve and analyze weak coherent time-bin qubits of the form $\ket{\psi}=1/\sqrt{2} ( \ket{e} + e^{i\delta} \ket{l}$), where $\ket{e}$ ($\ket{l}$) is the early (late) component.

 The qubit is \qty{1}{\micro\s}-long, with each Gaussian pulse being \qty{510}{\nano\s} long (FWHM), and contains on average $\mu_{in}$ =0.25 photons per qubit.

 The memory storage time was \qty{2}{\micro\s}.
 The qubit echo is emitted in the reflected path, coupled to a SM fiber and routed towards the analyzing crystal.
 Inside this crystal, we prepared another AFC that we used as an unbalanced Mach-Zehnder inteferometer: we tune the OD of the inteferometric comb in such a way that the probabilities of transmitting the input without absorption (short path) or absorbing and re-emitting them as echoes (long path)~\cite{jobez2015stockage}, are equal.
 The long path delay, i.e. the AFC storage time, of this interferometer corresponds to the time between the two input time-bins (\qty{1}{\micro\s}): in this way, the process corresponding to the early time bin taking the long path in the analyzer and the late time-bin taking the short path in the analyzer will be superposed.
 This enables interference between the two processes and from the visibility of the interference fringe we can assess the fidelity of the equatorial qubit storage.
 The phase $\Delta \Phi$ of the interferometer can be scanned by shifting the AFC spectral position with respect to the central frequency of the qubit \cite{afzelius2009multimode,jobez2015stockage}.
 A schematic of this qubit storage and interference is included in Fig.~\ref{fig:setup_pic}.

 In a first step, we prepare a transparent spectral window inside the filter crystal, to assess the storage efficiency of our qubit memory.
 We recorded two sets of data, exhibiting \qty{51}{\percent} efficiency.
-We attribute the lower efficiency compared to the previous single pulse data to the larger bandwidth of the qubit pulses.
+We attribute in part the lower efficiency compared to the previous single pulse data to the larger bandwidth of the qubit pulses.
+Applying the model described in the previous section yields an efficiency of \qty{56.3}{\percent}.
+This is equivalent to the efficiency the model predicts for a Gaussian pulse with a bandwidth of \qty{730}{\kilo\Hz}.
+The further reduction may be due to comb preparation imperfections or slightly higher intracavity loss for this measurement.
 Nevertheless, this efficiency is to our knowledge the highest demonstrated for qubit storage in a solid-state quantum memory.

 We then prepared the AFC inside the analyzing crystal and recorded the detection probability as a function of the analyzer phase $\Delta \Phi$ for various input qubit states ($\ket{\pm}=1/\sqrt{2} (\ket{e} \pm \ket{l}$) and $\ket{L/R}=1/\sqrt{2} (\ket{e} \pm i\ket{l})$.
 The interference fringes are shown in Fig.~\ref{fig:im_qubit_interf} and the fitted visibilities are reported in Table~\ref{tab:qubit_vis}.
 The final average value of $V_\text{coh}\,$=$\,$\qty[uncertainty-mode=separate]{89.9(3.9)}{\percent}, calculated by averaging the measurements corresponding to the same basis with equal weights.
 From this visbility, we deduce an average fidelity for the superposition states of $F_\text{coh}=\frac{1+V_\text{avg}}{2}$ =\qty[uncertainty-mode=separate]{95(2)}{\percent} \cite{marcikic2003longdistance}.